pitfail/pitfail-reports/report1/report1.rst

 .. figure:: ui-mockups/ui-welcome3
 	:scale: 50%

-Once authentication is complete the user's Pitfail account has been initialized and the stock has been purchased.
+Once authentication is complete the user's PitFail account has been initialized and the stock has been purchased.
 This account creation is completely transparent to the user and no personal information is required to complete the login process.
 From this point forward, new users and returning users are treated